dedis/cs234-public/DAO/handout/handout.md

 TBD

 You will need to give the website permission to use your Ethereum wallet through MetaMask.
-Make sure you are connected to the *Ropsten* network since that is the testnet where the contract has been deployed, and where you will be interacting with other students.
+Make sure you are connected to the *Goerli* network since that is the testnet where the contract has been deployed, and where you will be interacting with other students.

 You will be given 9 animal tokens, and you can use those tokens to vote